fabianorodrigo/starter-kits/angular13/src/app/flexbox/README.md

 ### demo-container

-It's a component that receives a set of flexbox properties and set styles dinamically to the container and its items.
+It's a component that receives a set of flexbox properties and set styles dinamically to the container.
+It also allows the user edit the flexbox properties for the child/item elements.

-### demo-justify-content
+### demo-property-flex-directions

-A component the show a parameterized value for `justify-content` in all the four values possible for `flex-direction` side by side.
+A component the shows the behavior of a configuration of flexbox properties with each of the four values possible for `flex-direction` side by side.

+### item-style-dialog

+A dialog used by demo-container to edit the flexbox properties for a child/item element.

 # Pages

 ### justify-content

 A page that uses an instance of component demo-container in order to demonstrate behavior differences between all the possible values for `justify-content` flexbox property.
 It also allows the user change a group of others flexbox properties so it is possible to compare a large number of configurations.

 # Sources